lab1092/blender-manual_ja/manual/modifiers/generate/wireframe.rst

    The depth or size of the wireframes.
 Offset
    A value between ``-1`` and ``1`` to change whether the wireframes are generated inside or outside the original mesh.
-   Set to zero, :guilabel:`Offset` will center the wireframes around the original edges.
+   Set to zero, *Offset* will center the wireframes around the original edges.
 Vertex Group
    Restrict the modifier to only this vertex group.